Not-Elias/stakingWalkthrough/README.md

 A simple interface will pop up:
 1. Choose your language.
 2. Repeat your withdrawal address.
-3. Choose the language of the mnemonic word list (feel free to pick the one you're most comfortable with).
+3. Choose the language of the mnemonic word list (feel free to pick the one you are most comfortable with).
 4. Choose how many new validators you wish to run (1 in my case).
 5. Create a keystore password that secures your validator keystore files (rembember it).
 6. Repeat your keystore password for confirmation.